aws-samples/aws-dynamodb-examples/global-serverless/README.md

     ]}'
 ```

-Check to see the table's replica status
-by running this command:
+Check to see the table's replica status by running this command:
 ```
 aws dynamodb describe-table \
 --table-name global-serverless \
+--region-name us-west-2 \
 --query '{TableStatus: Table.TableStatus,
              Replicas: Table.Replicas}'
 ```